 Second Home Owners’ Scheme supports homes for locals

-The Second Home Owners’ Scheme offers a simple way for second home owners to help Cornish communities in a regularly, by committing to donate at least one week’s rent per annum, or the equivalent if the property is not rented.
+The Second Home Owners’ Scheme offers a simple way for second home owners to help Cornish communities by committing to donate at least one week’s rent per annum, or the equivalent if the property is not rented.
 The Foundation uses this funding to support the delivery of genuinely affordable homes in Cornwall and contribute to our Crisis Fund that addresses immediate hardship, homelessness and housing needs.

 The Second Home Owners’ Scheme has recently awarded £8,959 to Cornwall Community Land Trust (CCLT) to deliver affordable homes, mainly for sale and some for rent, tailored to the needs of local communities.
 CCLT, a not-for-profit, community-based organization, has recently celebrated the construction of 200 affordable homes over the past 10 years.